Jenna Nighswonger

-Jenna Gray Nighswonger (/ˈnaɪswɒŋgər/ NYE-swong-gər; born November 28, 2000) is an American professional soccer player who plays as a left back for Women's Super League club Arsenal and the United States women's national team.
-She played college soccer for the Florida State Seminoles, winning the 2021 national championship, before being drafted fourth overall by NJ/NY Gotham FC in the 2023 NWSL Draft.
+Jenna Gray Nighswonger (/ˈnaɪswɒŋgər/ NYE-swong-gər; born November 28, 2000) is an American professional soccer player who plays as a left back for Bay FC of the National Women's Soccer League (NWSL) and the United States national team.

+Nighswonger played college soccer for the Florida State Seminoles, winning the 2021 national championship, before being drafted fourth overall by NJ/NY Gotham FC in the 2023 NWSL Draft.
 She was named the NWSL Rookie of the Year and lifted the NWSL Championship trophy with Gotham in her first season.

-Nighswonger debuted for the United States senior national team in 2023.
+She debuted for the United States senior national team in 2023.
 She won the gold medal with the United States at the 2024 Paris Olympics.

-Early life and college career
+Early life

 Nighswonger played youth soccer for Slammers FC, winning a U14 ECNL National Championship.
 She also participated in the US Youth Soccer Olympic Development Program.
 Nighswonger graduated from Huntington Beach High School in December 2018.
 She played soccer for the school until her junior year, when she instead opted to play for a United States Soccer Development Academy club.

-Florida State Seminoles
+College career

 In May 2017, Nighswonger committed to play college soccer at Florida State.
 In 2019, she played for United Women's Soccer club LA Galaxy OC and played in the league's national championship, which LA Galaxy OC won in a 1–0 victory over Calgary Foothills WFC.

 She played at Florida State from 2019 to 2022.
 Nighswonger made her Florida State debut on August 22, 2019, against TCU.
 She scored her first collegiate goal on September 1, 2019, against USC.
 She recorded her first brace on September 12, 2019, against Colorado.

 The Seminoles reached the finals of the 2020 NCAA Division I women's soccer tournament, drawing in regulation against Santa Clara University 1–1 on Nighswonger's 63rd-minute goal before losing in a penalty shoot-out, and won the 2021 tournament.
 Nighswonger was especially noted for scoring Olympico goals directly from her left-footed corner kicks, including an equalizing Olympico goal in the 2022 ACC championship match, a Michigan own goal forced by an Olympico goal attempt in the 2021 NCAA Division I tournament quarterfinals, and two Olympico goals scored in separate September 2022 matches against Louisville and Boston College, the latter of which was featured on SportsCenter.

 The Atlantic Coast Conference named Nighswonger the most valuable player of the 2022 ACC women's soccer tournament.
 Nighswonger was also voted as one of three finalists for the 2022 Hermann Trophy recognizing the nation's best collegiate players.